 Azure's Cloud-Native Integration

 Microsoft's approach extends existing Azure APIM with MCP capabilities, leveraging Azure Monitor, App Insights, and Key Vault integrations.
-Organizations invested in Azure infrastructure inherit existing certifications and security configurations.
+Organizations invested in Azure infrastructure inherit existing Azure security configurations and governance patterns.

 Azure Ecosystem Benefits

-Native integration with Entra ID (formerly Azure AD) simplifies authentication for Microsoft-centric organizations.
-Existing Azure policies and monitoring automatically extend to MCP traffic.
+Native integration with Entra ID simplifies authentication for Microsoft-centric organizations.
+Existing Azure policies and monitoring can extend to MCP traffic.

 Key Features